 Formatting Your Text#

 The novelWriter text editor is a plain text editor that uses formatting codes for setting meta data values and allowing for some text formatting.
 The syntax is based on Markdown, but novelWriter is not a Markdown editor.
-It supports basic formatting like emphasis (italic), strong importance (bold) and strikethrough text, as well as four levels of headings.
+It supports basic formatting like emphasis (italic), strong importance (bold) and strike through text, as well as four levels of headings.
+For some further complex formatting needs, a set of shortcodes can be used.

-In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a set of keyword and value sets used for tags and references.
-There are also some codes that apply two whole paragraphs.
-See Text Paragraphs below for more details.
+In addition to formatting codes, novelWriter allows for comments, a synopsis tag, and a number of keyword and value sets used for tags and references.
+There are also some codes that apply to whole paragraphs.
+See Text Paragraphs for more details.

 Syntax Highlighting#

-When you use the commands to set tags and references, these also change colour.
-Correct commands have a dedicated colour, and the references themselves will get a colour if they are valid.
+When you use the keywords to set tags and references, these also change colour.
+Correct keywords have a distinct colour, and the references themselves will get a colour if they are valid.
 Invalid references will get a squiggly error line underneath.
 The same applies to duplicate tags.

 There are a number of syntax highlighter colour themes available, both for light and dark GUIs.
-You can select them for Preferences.
+You can select them from Preferences.

 Headings#